 The Borrower will identify movable cultural heritage objects that may be endangered by the project and make provisions for their protection throughout the life of the project.
-The Borrower will inform religious or secular authorities or other custodians with responsibility for oversight and protection of the artifacts of the schedule for project activities and alert them regarding the potential vulnerability of movable cultural heritage artifacts.
-The Borrower will take measures to guard against theft and illegal trafficking of cultural heritage artifacts affected by the project and will notify relevant authorities of any such activity.
+The Borrower will inform religious or secular authorities or other recognized custodians and experts with responsibility for oversight and protection of the cultural heritage items of the schedule for project activities and alert them regarding the potential vulnerability of movable cultural heritage .
+The Borrower will take permanent measures to guard against theft and illegal trafficking of cultural heritage items affected by the project and will notify relevant authorities of any such activity.

-Commercialization of Intangible Cultural Heritage
+Commercialization of Cultural Heritage

-Where a project intends to use cultural heritage, including knowledge, innovations or practices of local communities, for commercial purposes, the Borrower will inform the affected communities of: (a) their rights under national law; (b) the scope and nature of the commercial development and the potential impacts; and (c) the potential consequences of such development and impacts.
+Where a project intends to use cultural heritage, including knowledge, innovations or practices of local communities, for commercial purposes, the Borrower will inform the affected communities of: (a) their rights under national law; (b) the scope and nature of the commercial development and the potential impacts; (c) the potential consequences of such development and impacts, and d) mitigation measures to be put in place by the Borrower to address each of these.

-The Borrower will not proceed with the project unless it: (a) carries out meaningful consultation as described in ESS10; (b) provides for fair and equitable sharing of benefits from commercialization of such cultural heritage, consistent with customs and traditions of the affected communities; and (c) identifies mitigation measures according to the mitigation hierarchy.
+The Borrower will not proceed with the project unless it: (a) carries out meaningful consultation as described in ESS10; (b) provides for fair and equitable sharing of benefits from commercialization of such cultural heritage, consistent with customs and traditions of the affected communities; and (c) identifies mitigation measures according to the mitigation hierarchy and agrees these with the stakeholders.